-In light of the terrible fires we’ve had in California, we’ve compiled information on different identification methods available for our horses and other livestock.
+In light of the terrible fires we’ve had in California the past few years, we’ve compiled information on different identification methods available for our horses and other livestock.

 At times, owners are not home when a fire or other disaster starts.
 Horses are sometimes left on their own to figure out an escape.
 Sometimes friends, family and/or first responders are forced to open gates and let livestock go.
 How can our horses be identified and protected 24 hours a day, seven days a week?

 Permanent identification methods such as traditional branding and freeze branding are excellent options for identification, when ownership is in question.
 However, is branding enough?
 If a horse is rescued and placed in a shelter or holding facility, is a brand able to give immediate contact information?
 What methods can immediately give rescuers information that will allow immediate contact with the owners?